Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- Cleveland is 4-6 against the spread and 6-4 overall over its past 10 contests.
+- Cleveland has gone 5-5 over its past 10 contests, with a 4-6 record against the spread in that span.

-- Three of the Cavaliers' past 10 contests have hit the over.
+- The Cavaliers have hit the over twice in their past 10 contests.

 - When it scores more than 113.1 points, Cleveland is 28-17 against the spread and 33-12 overall.